top of page

 Frequently Asked Questions

-Pricing for our Scottish kittens ranges from $2,500 to $4,500 depending on factors such as eye color, fur color, and the ear fold type for Scottish Folds.
-Unique and special features of a kitten will also determine the price.
-Rare and exotic coloring for our Scottish Folds and Scottish Straights will be on the higher end of price.
+Pricing for our Scottish kittens reflects our ethical breeding practices and depends on factors such as eye color, fur color, pedigree lineage of their parents (including their health screenings being cleared) and the ear fold type for Scottish Folds.
+Unique, rare and special features of a kitten will also determine the price.

 Straight ear, Single fold, Double fold and Triple folded